 (b) Any policy issued pursuant to this section that conditions payment upon pathological diagnosis of a covered disease shall also provide that if the pathological diagnosis is medically inappropriate, a clinical diagnosis will be accepted instead.

-(c) Notwithstanding any other provision of this regulation, specified disease policies shall provide benefits to any covered person not only for the specified diseases but also for any other conditions or diseases, directly caused or aggravated by the specified diseasesor the treatment of the specified disease.
+(c) Notwithstanding any other provision of this regulation, specified disease policies shall provide benefits to any covered person not only for the specified disease or diseases, but also for any other conditions or diseases directly caused or aggravated by a specified disease or the treatment of the specified disease.

-(d) Individual accident and sickness policies containing specified disease coverage shall be at least guaranteed renewable.
+(d) Individual supplementary policies containing specified disease coverage shall be at least guaranteed renewable.

 (e) No policy issued pursuant to this section shall contain a waiting or probationary period greater than thirty (30) days.
 A specified disease policy may contain a waiting or probationary period following the issue or reinstatement date of the policy or certificate in respect to a particular covered person before the coverage becomes effective as to that covered person.

-An application or enrollment form for specified disease coverage shall contain a statement above the signature of the applicant or enrollee that a person to be covered for specified disease is not covered also by any Title XIX program (Medicaid, MediCal or any similar name).
+(f) An application or enrollment form for specified disease coverage shall contain a statement above the signature of the applicant or enrollee that a person to be covered for specified disease is not covered also by any Title XIX program (Medicaid, MediCal or any similar name).
 The statement may be combined with any other statement for which the insurer may require the applicant’s or enrollee’s signature.

+Drafting Note: States may prohibit individuals who are covered by a Title XIX program from enrolling in a specified disease policy.
+However, this would not prohibit an individual who purchases a specified disease policy and later becomes eligible for coverage under a Title XIX program from utilizing the benefits of the specified disease policy to which the individual may be entitled to receive.

 (g) Payments may be conditioned upon an insured person’s receiving medically necessary care, given in a medically appropriate location, under a medically accepted course of diagnosis or treatment.

-(h) Except for the NAIC uniform provision regarding other insurance with this insurer, benefits for specified disease coverage shall be paid regardless of other coverage.
+(h) Benefits for specified disease coverage shall be paid regardless of other coverage, except as permitted by [insert reference to state law equivalent to Section 3B(3) of the Uniform Individual Accident and Sickness Policy Provision Law (UPPL) (#180), regarding multiple policies with the same insurer].

-Drafting Note: Specified disease coverage is recognized as supplemental coverage.
+Drafting Note: Specified disease coverage is recognized as supplementary coverage.
 Any specified disease coverage, therefore, must be payable in addition to and regardless of other coverage.
 The same general rule should apply so that group insurance cannot reduce its benefits because of the existence of specified disease coverage.
-Section 3H(4) of the Group Coordination of Benefits Model Regulation states that the definition of a “plan” (for the purpose of coordination of benefits) “shall not include individual or family insurance contracts.”
+Section 3H(4) of the Coordination of Benefits Model Regulation states that the definition of a “plan” (for the purpose of coordination of benefits) “shall not include individual or family insurance contracts.”
 States should consider using this language to prevent benefit reductions that could otherwise occur because of the existence of specified disease coverage purchased by the insured.

 (i) After the effective date of the coverage (or applicable waiting period, if any) benefits shall begin with the first day of care or confinement if the care or confinement is for a covered disease even though the diagnosis is made at some later date.
 The retroactive application of the coverage may not be less than ninety (90) days prior to the diagnosis.

 (j) Policies providing expense benefits shall not use the term “actual” when the policy only pays up to a limited amount of expenses.
-Instead, the term “charge” or substantially similar language should be used that does not have the misleading or deceptive effect of the phrase “actual charges.”
+Instead, the term “charge,” “expense,” or substantially similar language should be used that does not have the misleading or deceptive effect of the phrase “actual charges” or “actual expenses.”